This article provides a decision flow diagram for selecting the “approach” to use for your next API.

 gRPC and GraphQL have officially approved implementations for a wide array of languages, so use those as a starting point.

-For those of you not working at WeWork (we’re hiring, get in touch!), there is a bunch of REST tooling floating around that’s not awful.
+There is a bunch of REST tooling floating around that’s not awful.